What Do You Mean By

 • You are not afraid of change.
 You are afraid of regret and judgment.

-If there is one things I've learned from years of talking with a life coach, clear thinking does not come from pushing feelings away.
+If there is one thing I've learned from years of sessions with life coaches, it is this:

 It comes from looking at them honestly.